My Sister Won the Belching Olympics in Gastric Freestyle

 Meanwhile, the neighbors had come out to see what all the racket was.
 When they found out it was my sister's masterful belch, they applauded her earnestly.
 She took her bows and finished her coke.
 Suddenly we looked up and saw and smelled a small, pink, noxious, cloud hovering over the neighborhood.
 Whewy!
 She must have left that behind.

 Finally, it was the time for the award ceremony.
-Chris of course got the medal for Ultimate All Around Gastric Freestyle; however, we didn't have a medal, so she got silver dollar.
+Chris, of course, got the medal for Ultimate All Around Gastric Freestyle.
 She stood on a stool, put her hand over her heart and we all sang the national anthem.

 The rest of the awards were as follows: